tallowen/tallowen.github.com/blog/_posts/2012-05-27-A-long-road.markdown

 Giant freaking sequoia tree.
 OMFG a car fits through it.
 ![Sequoia Tree](/blog/media/2012-05-27-roadtrip/sequoia.jpg)

 The white stuff on either side of the road is salt.
 It just chills there.
 Salt Flats make really long really strait roads.
-We definatley weren't speeding, I promise:
+We definitely weren't speeding, I promise:
 ![Salt Flats](/blog/media/2012-05-27-roadtrip/saltflats.jpg)

 After driving throught the desert of Nevada and the ensuing salt flats of eastern Nevada and Utah, we made it to Moab.
 We spend a day climbing around and looking at some pretty fly rocks.